-The area of interest was divided into grid of points every 0.5° in latitudes and longitudes.
+The area of interest was divided into grid of points every 0.5 degree in latitudes and longitudes.
 The SMSIM-Program was running at each point of this grid for each one of the seismic source zone.
 So, there are different values of PGA at each point of the grid.
 The maximum expected magnitude of seismic sources that affect the area was used to estimate the ground motion resulted from each zone.
-Then the maximum PGA value at each point was taken as the representative value at that point and then these values are contoured into maps of PGA at the bedrock and ground surface (Figs. 16.8 and 16.9).
+Then the maximum PGA value at each point was taken as the representative value at that point and then these values are contoured into maps of PGA at the bedrock and ground surface (Figs. 8 & 9).

 The maximum peak ground acceleration value at bedrock is resulted also from southern Red Sea seismic source and is found to be 41.1 cm/sec2.
 While the lowest value of PGA locates in the northeastern part of the area which may relate to the scarcity of earthquake data in this part.
-The results of this study are compared with the previous studies (Table 16.5).
-These studies were based on the probabilistic approach for seismic hazard assessment but the present study depends on the stochastic approach which takes all the contribution parameters of the seismic source, attenuation relation due to path and the local site effects into consideration for hazard assessment so, some results are

-ReferenceAmplificationGeological unitEl-Difrawy (1996)6.5Quaternary and fluvialMidorikawa (1987)1Pre-cambrian rocksMidorikawa (1987)1Cretaceous volcanic rocksMidorikawa (1987)1Jurassic quite different from the previous studies (Thenhaus et al. 1983; Al-Haddad et al. 1994 and Al-Amri 1995).
+The results of this study are compared with the previous studies (Table 5).
+These studies were based on the probabilistic approach for seismic hazard assessment but the present study depends on the stochastic approach which takes all the contribution parameters of the seismic source, attenuation relation due to path and the local site effects into consideration for hazard assessment so, some results are quite different from the previous studies (Thenhaus et al., 1986; Al-Haddad et al., 1994 and Al-Amri, 1995).